dev-mihai/github-docs-example/README.md

-# Writing Good Documentation
+# Crafting Stellar Documentation

-## Step 1 - Using Codeblocks.

-Codeblocks in markdown make it *very easy* for tech people to **copy, paste, and share** code.
-A Good __Cloud Engineer__ uses Codeblocks whenever possible.

-Because it allows others to copy and paste their code to replicate or research issues
+## 1. Embrace the Power of Codeblocks

+Using codeblocks in markdown is not just helpful; it's a game-changer.
+It facilitates seamless **copying, pasting, and sharing** of code snippets.
+An adept Cloud Engineer knows the importance of incorporating Codeblocks regularly.

+Why?
+Because it:
+- Makes it straightforward for peers to replicate or delve into issues.
+- Enhances readability and comprehension.

-In order to create code blocks in markdown you need to use three backticks(`)
+Here's how you create a codeblock in markdown using three backticks(```):

 ```
 import json
 import requests